GaneshJainarain/CarPricePredictionML/README.md

 With the help of this heat map we can clearly see some correlations with some features, Fuel_Type_Diesel is negatively correlated with Fuel_Type_Petrol denoted with a dark red color and Selling_Price and Present_Price are positively correlated denoted by a dark green color.

+### Independent Vs Dependent Variables

+Dependent variables are nothing but the variable which holds the phenomena which we are studying.

+Independent variables are the ones which through we are trying to explain the value or effect of the output variable (dependent variable) by creating a relationship between an independent and dependent variable.